christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-Custom domain name for the API Gateway endpoint (optional).
+Custom domain name for the API (optional).

-Must be a valid domain name that you control.
-Requires hostedZone to be specified.

 ---